DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 *The workplace may be designed as an Engine, but you can choose to operate as a conscious being within it—learning, growing, and serving while maintaining your authentic center.*

-# Chapter 17: Principles Sovereign Community
+## Chapter 17: Principles of Sovereign Community

-### Chapter 17: The Principles of Sovereign Community
+#### Chapter 17: The Principles of Sovereign Community

 *"The most potent weapon in the hands of the oppressor is the mind of the oppressed.
 The second most potent weapon is the isolation of the oppressed from each other."* - Adapted from Steve Biko